 In 2024, we can expect to see more advanced applications of AI in programmatic advertising.
 Ethical considerations around AI usage in advertising will also be a hot topic as brands and agencies navigate the fine line between personalization and privacy concerns.

 Ad targeting and delivery will become more precise, thanks to AI-powered predictive analytics.
-Machine learning algorithms will also help to identify patterns and predict audience behavior, enabling more accurate audience targeting.
+Machine learning algorithms will also help to identify patterns and predict audience behavior, enabling more accurate Cross-Device Targeting.

 Another trend to watch out for in 2024 is the rise of white-label programmatic advertising solutions.